 The condition has also been linked to smoking and radiation exposure.

-Hashimoto’s disease can manifest in different ways, and early symptoms can be nonspecific, so patients are sometimes misdiagnosed.
+Hashimoto’s thyroiditis can manifest in different ways, and early symptoms can be nonspecific, so patients are sometimes misdiagnosed.

 A physician can carry out a physical examination to check for a goiter and other hallmark symptoms of hypothyroidism.